docker/docs/machine/get-started.md

   to install Docker Machine, VirtualBox is automatically installed.

 * If you used the Quickstart Terminal to launch your first machine and set your terminal environment to point to it, a default machine was automatically created.
-If this is the case, you can still follow along with these steps, but create another machine and name it something other than "default" (e.g., staging or sandbox).
+If so, you can still follow along with these steps, but create another machine and name it something other than `default`.

 ##  Use Machine to run Docker containers